tomjaguarpaw/trainings/lynda/diversity-and-inclusion-in-a-global-enterprise.md

 2. Compliance with the law

-3. Deling with talent shortages
+3. Dealing with talent shortages

 4. Mirroring the customer base